Finding & Working with Contractors | 20 views |

 Answer from Construction Brain

-In Ottawa construction projects, the difference between subcontractors and employees affects your liability, insurance coverage, and legal protections - here's what Ottawa homeowners need to know.
+In Ottawa construction projects, the difference between subcontractors and employees affects your liability, costs, and legal obligations as a homeowner hiring work.

 When you hire a general contractor in Ottawa, they may use both employees and subcontractors to complete your project.
-Understanding this distinction protects you from potential liability and ensures proper insurance coverage.
+Understanding this distinction protects you from potential liability and helps you verify proper coverage.

 Why This Matters for Ottawa Homeowners